mindee/mindee-api-ruby/README.md

   puts field_data.to_s
 end
 ```

-## Enqueue and Parse a Webhook Response
+## Enqueueing and Parse a Webhook Response

 This is an optional way of handling asynchronous APIs.